 Q: What’s your firearms background?

 A: I took my very first firearms class (to get my CCW permit) in 2001.
 Since then I’ve taken every class available from Tom Givens at Rangemaster in Memphis, TN.
-I’ve also trained at other schools with a bunch of awesome trainers, including John Farnam, Jim Higginbotham, and most recently Marshall Luton.
+I’ve also trained at other schools with a bunch of awesome trainers, including John Farnam, Jim Higginbotham, Marshall Luton, Massad Ayoob, Craig Douglas, and several others.
 I have learned a LOT, but not nearly as much as I still hope to learn.
-I’m a handgun safety instructor, certified by the NRA, the State of Tennessee, and the State of Mississippi.
+I’m a handgun safety instructor, certified by the NRA (Training Counselor), the State of Tennessee, the State of Mississippi, and Rangemaster (Advanced Instructor).
 Most of my training is in handgun marksmanship and tactics, but I’ve also taken shotgun and O.C. classes.
 I dabbled in hand-to-hand stuff here and there, though not much.
-I’d like to learn more about rifles, but as of right now that’s still on the to-do list.
+I’d like to learn more about rifles, but as of right now that’s still a work in progress.

 Q: Have you ever shot anyone?